OpenSUTD/ProbStats-with-TFP/README.md

 This repository contains [**Jupyter Notebooks**](https://jupyter.org/) that are designed to run on [**Google Colaboratory**](https://colab.research.google.com/), a free Jupyter environment that runs in the cloud.
 This means that there's nothing to install on your computer!

 Most of the code here will utilise the [**TensorFlow Probability**](https://www.tensorflow.org/probability) library.
-If you're viewing the Notebook on Colab, there's nothing you have to worry about!
-Everything you need is already configured.
+If you're viewing the Notebook on Colab, there's nothing you have to worry about since everything you need is already configured.

 ## Contents